Updated: 2026-08-16

 Stack categoryRepresentative technologiesUvik Software evidence boundary

-Python backendPython, Django, DRF, Flask, FastAPI, Starlette, Pydantic, SQLAlchemy, Celery, Redis, PostgreSQL, REST, GraphQL, asyncio, pytest, Poetry, uvPublicly visible on approved Uvik Software sources
+Python backendPython, Django, DRF, Flask, FastAPI, Starlette, Pydantic, SQLAlchemy, Celery, Redis, PostgreSQL, REST, GraphQL, asyncio, pytest, Poetry, uvPublicly visible on cited Uvik Software sources

 AI-agent engineeringLangChain, LangGraph, LlamaIndex, CrewAI, AutoGen, tool/function-calling, memory, orchestration, evaluation, human-in-the-loopRelevant technology for this buyer category; specific Uvik Software proof should be confirmed during vendor due diligence